igvteam/igv-docs/igv-docs/docs/downloadPage.md

-# Other versions of IGV Desktop
+# Other releases of IGV Desktop

-**[Development Snapshot Build.](https://software.broadinstitute.org/software/igv/download_snapshot)** Latest development snapshot; built at least nightly
+**[Development snapshot build.](https://software.broadinstitute.org/software/igv/download_snapshot)** Latest development snapshot; built at least nightly

-**[Archived Versions.](https://data.broadinstitute.org/igv/projects/downloads/)** Old releases going back to IGV 2.0
+**[Archived releases.](https://data.broadinstitute.org/igv/projects/downloads/)** Old releases going back to IGV 2.0

 # Other versions of IGV

 This Downloads page is for the IGV desktop version.
 See also:

-- If you are looking for the IGV-Web application, see https://igv.org/app
+- If you are looking for the IGV-Web application, see [https://igv.org/app](https://igv.org/app)
-- If you are a developer looking for information about the embeddable igv.js component, see https://github.com/igvteam/igv.js
+- If you are a developer looking for information about the embeddable igv.js component, see [https://github.com/igvteam/igv.js](https://github.com/igvteam/igv.js)
-- If you are developer wanting to use igv.js in a notebook (Jupyter or Colab), see https://github.com/igvteam/igv-notebook
+- If you are developer wanting to use igv.js in a notebook (Jupyter or Colab), see [https://github.com/igvteam/igv-notebook](https://github.com/igvteam/igv-notebook)
-- To generate self-contained HTML reports that consist of a table of genomic sites and associated IGV views, see https://github.com/igvteam/igv-reports
+- To generate self-contained HTML reports that consist of a table of genomic sites and associated IGV views, see [https://github.com/igvteam/igv-reports](https://github.com/igvteam/igv-reports)